Rates and Practice Details

 If you are feeling stressed or overwhelmed, we can help.

-Urim Recovery is a cash for service practice.
-We do not accept insurance third party payment.
+Urim Recovery is primarily a cash for service practice.
+We do not accept insurance third party payment except for BCBS and in some cases other insurance (please ask) through a third party provider.
 We can provide you with a detailed invoice (“Superbill”) to seek out-of-network reimbursement.
 Please call your insurance company directly to determine out of network coverage.

 All fees are required at the time of service.
 At the time of your scheduling you will be prompted for your credit card number to hold the appointment.
 Your card is charged after your session.